Destination XL Group: Uncertain Future

 Destination XL was on the verge of profitability, however narrow, when the advent of the coronavirus ended any pretense to the possibility in the near future.
 It's debatable whether management could have actually achieved breakeven given years of prior underperformance.
 Regardless, the company is now placed in an even more precarious position due to the likely economic impact given the company's persistent operating losses, lack of debt repayment, and limited liquidity, particularly while operating under the burden of coronavirus related store closures.

-The greater issue, though, is that even if the business is ultimately able to survive the financial impact of store closures, Destination XL will emerge a more indebted company with more precarious finances.
+The greater issue, though, is that even if the business is ultimately able to survive the financial impact of store closures, Destination XL will emerge as a more indebted company with more precarious finances.
 The possibility for profitability will remain rather remote as will generating sufficient free cash flow to repay the debt incurred, a process which could take years.
 In the meantime, the company will be operating in a retail environment which is, for all intents and purposes, virtually unpredictable.

 Destination XL may still be a salvageable business in the event management can convert temporary cost reduction measures taken as a result of store closures into more permanent reductions during the subsequent recovery.
 However, the question is whether management has the focus and wherewithal to make the deep and necessary structural changes to materially change the cost structure rather than adhering to a barely discernible incremental approach that reigned before the coronavirus.